Skip to content

 A worked example

 Suppose you hold 100,000 units of foreign currency.
-At the time of purchase, the exchange rate is 1.50 (meaning 1 foreign unit equals 1.50 local currency units).
-Your local-currency value is therefore 150,000.
+At the time of purchase the exchange rate is 1.50, quoted as foreign units per one local unit — so each local currency unit buys 1.50 foreign units.
+Dividing the foreign amount by the rate gives its local-currency value: 100,000 divided by 1.50 is about 66,667.

-Six months later, the exchange rate moves to 1.35.
-Your 100,000 foreign units are now worth 135,000 in local currency.
-The underlying asset itself did not change—only the exchange rate shifted.
-This calculator shows the impact: a loss of 15,000 in local-currency terms, driven entirely by FX movement.
+Six months later the rate moves to 1.35, so each local unit now buys fewer foreign units — the foreign currency has strengthened against the local one.
+Your 100,000 foreign units convert to 100,000 divided by 1.35, or about 74,074 in local currency.
+The underlying asset itself did not change — only the exchange rate shifted.
+This calculator shows the impact: a gain of about 7,407 in local-currency terms, driven entirely by FX movement.

 Common scenarios where FX impact matters